-The MAIAS Administrator must monitor the performance of Accredited Medical Practitioners to ensure conformity with the CTP Scheme.
+The MAIAS Administrator must monitor and manage the performance of Accredited Medical Practitioners to ensure conformity with the CTP Scheme.

 In monitoring the performance of Accredited Medical Practitioners, the MAIAS Administrator will:

-- Monitor services provided by Accredited Medical Practitioners to ensure that the standards required by these Rules, the CLA and the CLR are met.
+- Monitor services provided by Accredited Medical Practitioners against standards required by these Rules, the CLA and the CLR.

-- Monitor ISV Medical Assessment Reports to ensure:
+- Monitor ISV Medical Assessment Reports to assess:

 - compliance with the accreditation obligations and the CLA and CLR

 - assessment reports are delivered within required timeframes

 Where performance issues are identified, the MAIAS Administrator must manage the performance of the relevant Accredited Medical Practitioner to ensure compliance with the applicable standards and requirements.

 In order to monitor and manage the performance of Accredited Medical Practitioners, the MAIAS Administrator may:

 - undertake an annual quality assurance audit of a sample of ISV Medical Assessment Reports from all Accredited Medical Practitioners;